 Shared documents can contain very sensitive corporate information, such as details of special projects, new inventions or initiatives.
 It’s not just the risk of this critical data falling into the hands of competitors or foreign nations: McGill IT reports that criminals ‘prey on people who share documents through collaboration tools such as Office 365’s OneDrive, DropBox and others.’
 If staff fall for these scams, the door is wide open for hackers with far more malicious weapons, like Advanced Persistent Threats which can exfiltrate data over months or years without detection.

 For most people, sharing files via the Internet has become indispensable to their work.
-Gartner predicts that, ‘by 2020, 80% of large and midsize organizations in mature regions will have deployed one or more content collaboration platform (CCP) products …’ The problem is that CIOs and CISOs have limited control over the sharing process; many can’t even see which files are being shared.
+Gartner predicts that ‘by 2020, 80% of large and midsize organisations in mature regions will have deployed one or more content collaboration platform (CCP) products …’ The problem is that CIOs and CISOs have limited control over the sharing process; many can’t even see which files are being shared.
 How can they secure the process if they don’t have the right tools?

 How can collaboration be made secure?